Haydonleigh Tranquillity Room

 This room is intended to provide a calming retreat for children at times of individual stress or anxiety, to the benefit of the individual child, their friends and staff.
 The room itself is designed to offer the child a genuine temporary detachment from the everyday school environment allowing an immediate opportunity to share any problems or fears which they would otherwise have difficulty expressing.

-The Tranquility Room and the children’s experiences and expressions within it, are managed by Miss Debbie Peart and supported by the following:
+The Tranquility Room and the children’s experiences and expressions within it, are managed by Mrs Lisa Workman and supported by the following:

 The key aspects of support the Pastoral Team offers can be summarised as follows: